mathspp/mathspp/pages/02.blog/building-a-python-compiler-and-interpreter-02-numbers/item.md

 Adding support for longer integers and for floats may not seem like much, but it lay the essential groundwork that will make extending the parser _much_ easier from now on.
 We'll see this as soon as the next article in this series.

+You can get the code for this article at [tag v0.2.0 of this GitHub repository](https://github.com/mathspp/building-a-python-compiler-and-interpreter/tree/v0.2.0).

 ## Next steps